How To Win The Listing Every Time By Thinking Like The Seller!

 A. I am the best agent in town.
 (Yes or No)

 No!
 Sales closes serve only a very tiny role when it comes to having a seller decide to hire you to sell his home.
-Trust, evidence, buyers and guaranteed service when combined together within a professional presentation is what closes the seller.
+Trust, experience, targeted buyers and guaranteed service when combined together within a professional presentation is what closes the seller.

 10. How Are Referrals Generated From A Seller?